Kulsumsarky/kebbi-insight-ai/README.md

 ---

 ## Scalability
-- Data layer is fully modular — swap one file to use real government data
-- Architecture is deployable for any of Nigeria's 36 states
-- AI layer upgradeable from simulated to live ML models as real data becomes available
+EduMap Kebbi is built to scale in three directions.
+First, the data layer is fully modular — replacing mock data with real API feeds or government exports requires only a single file swap.
+Second, the architecture is state‑agnostic; the same codebase can be redeployed for any of Nigeria’s 36 states plus FCT by updating the LGA dataset and branding, creating a potential national Education Intelligence Network.
+Third, the AI prediction layer can be upgraded from simulated forecasts to live machine learning models as real historical data becomes available, enabling increasingly accurate staffing projections over time.

 ---